 With such a variety of options, narrowing down the best Penticton restaurants is quite a challenge.
 After years of living here, however, we do have our favourites.

-Last updated June 2022.
-Please note that the following information may change at any time due to Covid19 related policies and procedures.
+Last updated July 2023.
 For the most up-to-date information, contact individual businesses before visiting.
-There are some affiliate links in this post – if you click one and make a purchase, we may receive a percentage of the sale at no extra cost to you.
+There may be affiliate links in this post.
+If you make a purchase, we may receive a small percentage of the sale.

 To make the choice easier for you (and make your visit to Penticton the best it can be!), I’ve listed our top picks for each of the most popular restaurant categories.